 - Alcohol and your College Experience (ACE) Program: Specifically designed for UWM students, the ACE Program offers education and strategies for individuals who are at-risk for experiencing or causing issues related to their personal alcohol use.
 The program includes a group alcohol skills class, brief screening, and individual feedback session.
 Visit www4.uwm.edu/ace to register.

-- Evaluation and Treatment Services: The Counseling and Consultation Services unit of Norris Health Center offers voluntary, short-term Alcohol and Other Drug Abuse (AODA) evaluation and treatment services.
+- AODA Treatment Services: University Counseling Services of Norris Health Center offers voluntary, short-term Alcohol and Other Drug Abuse (AODA) evaluation and treatment services that are not mandated for the student.
 These services include AODA assessments for students who have questions or concerns regarding their use of alcohol or other substances.
 For those students desiring treatment of an identified substance use problem, short-term weekly counseling sessions are also offered.
-For students whose substance use problems require intensive AODA services, referrals to community resources are provided.
-Norris does NOT offer medications designed specifically for drug detoxification or maintenance.
-Call Norris Health Center at 414-229-4716 to schedule an appointment.
+For students whose substance use problems require more intensive AODA services, referrals to community resources are provided.
+University Counseling does NOT offer medications designed specifically for drug detoxification or abstinence maintenance.
+Call University Counseling Services at 414-229-4716 to schedule an appointment.

 I want to stay mentally healthy